 Even if you don’t have access to a large, underground pit, it is still possible to enjoy this tender and flavorful pork.

 Many home-cooked recipes will use an oven or slow cooker to cook the meat low and slow, creating the right texture and tenderness.
 But, cooking the pork this way means that you don’t get that wonderful, smoky flavor.
 Many of these recipes will make up for the lack of smoke flavor by adding liquid smoke, but if you have a smoker (or a charcoal grill) you can get that smoky flavor naturally.
 (And, honestly, Kalua pork is meant to be smoked, so why not smoke it if you can?)

 Key Ingredient #1 : The Smoke

 Imus are traditionally heated with kiawe wood, which is a Hawaiian mesquite.
-It is nearly impossible to get kiawe wood in the States, so we used mesquite wood chips to create the smoke for our smoker.
+It is nearly impossible to get kiawe wood on the mainland, so we used mesquite wood chips to create the smoke for our smoker.

 While kiawe will impart a more tropical flavor to the meat, using American mesquite wood will get us close to the authentic smoke flavor.

 There are very few ingredients that go into making delicious Kalua Pork.
 If you have your mesquite wood chips, you’re off to a good start, but there is still something missing.